cloud-gov/cg-site/content/docs/apps/govcloud.md

 cloud.gov currently has two "environments" where orgs can live: the legacy East/West environment (located in AWS East/West) and the main GovCloud environment (located in [AWS GovCloud](https://aws.amazon.com/govcloud-us/)).
 The cloud.gov [FedRAMP JAB P-ATO]({{< relref "overview/security/fedramp-tracker.md" >}}) only covers the GovCloud environment.

-All new sandboxes and new orgs are in GovCloud, so new users should use the GovCloud instructions throughout the cloud.gov documentation.
+**For new users:** All new sandboxes and orgs are in the GovCloud environment, so if you just started using cloud.gov, follow the GovCloud instructions throughout the cloud.gov documentation.

-For people who have been using cloud.gov for a while, your team may have already migrated your orgs and applications to GovCloud, or your team may still be in the process of migrating.
-You may need to use both environments until that migration is complete.
-When your org starts using cloud.gov's GovCloud environment, here are changes to look out for.
+**For teams migrating to GovCloud:** If you've been using cloud.gov for a while, you and your team may have already migrated your orgs and applications to GovCloud, or you may still be in the process of migrating.
+This page explains changes to look out for in GovCloud.

-### Documentation
+### Documentation for East/West and GovCloud

-Some instructions/information will vary from one environment to the other.
-You will see the following throughout this site:
+cloud.gov documentation has different instructions for East/West and GovCloud users in many places, especially for [logging into the command line interface and dashboard]({{< relref "docs/getting-started/setup.md" >}}).
+You'll see the following notation:

 {{% eastwest %}}
 East/West-specific information